Pitt Seed Projects Questions and Answers

 Who is eligible to serve as a lead applicant on a Pitt Seed Project?

-Can an individual serve as a lead applicant on more than one Pitt Seed Project?
+Can an individual serve as a lead applicant on more than one Pitt Seed Project per cycle?

 Can undergraduate students be included as Pitt Seed Project team members?